UPPMAX/bianca_workshops/docs/beginner/slurm_intro.md

 ### Procedure for batch jobs

 - Batch scripts can be written in any scripting language.
 We will use **bash**
-- Therefor, let the first line be  `#!/bin/bash -l`
+- Therefore, let the first line be  `#!/bin/bash -l`

 ???- question "Why ``-l``"